-We have a bookcase that is literally (get it?
+Our rainbow bookshelf is literally (get it?
 Lol!) one of the first things you see when you enter our house.
-Since we moved in 2 years ago, I had turned the other cheek to its lack of organization.
-The hubs had unpacked the books into it and it was, well, we’ll say it wasn’t really as visually appealing as I’d like.
+Since we moved in 2 years ago, and hubs unpacked the books, I had turned the other cheek to the bookcase’s sad lack of organization.
+It just wasn’t as visually appealing as I would have liked.
 It’s so on-trend now to color-organize your books so I’ve been a little obsessed lately with color-blocking our rainbow bookshelf.
 It can be really beautiful.

 Bookshelf Porn for the artistic/organized…if there is a such thing!
 Back to school today, a little inspiration! #boho#bohemian#bohogirl#gypsy#gypset#festivalfashion#tribal#beachy#wanderlust#positive#dreamy#dreamer#fashion#socal#dreamsmakeher#travel#sociallyresponsible#surfergirl#books#interiordesign#colorbookcase

-More ideas on my Pinterest board.
+Find more ideas and inspiration for creating your own rainbow bookcase on my Pinterest board.
 Our books aren’t nearly as vibrant as in these photos, but I was on board with the concept with our leather-bound collections and more.

-However, I suspected this color coding thing can big a bit unnerving if you don’t see it coming.
+However, I suspected the color ordering might be a bit unnerving if you don’t see it coming.
 The better half was golfing, so I seized the opportunity to get far enough along on “operation bookshelf” that he couldn’t object by the time he got home.
-Once I had removed ALL of the books however, I realized I was at an impasse.
+Once I had removed ALL of the books, however, I realized I was at an impasse.
 These books were largely his and his mother’s collections and I KNEW they needed pruning – but I certainly wasn’t the one to do it.
 So… I waited patiently for his return and heard as I expected,

 “How am I supposed to FIND anything?”